Where to watch Chicago’s July 4 Fireworks.

 Here’s where to watch:

-- Navy Pier, 600 E. Grand, You have to arrive early as the Pier will close their gates when it reaches capacity of 120,000 people.
-In 2016 the gates closed at 7PM.
+- Navy Pier, 600 E. Grand, Navy Pier’s gates will open on July 4th at 10 a.m.
+You have to arrive early as the Pier will close their gates when it reaches capacity of 120,000 people.
+In 2018 the gates closed at 7PM.
 Parking garages were full at 2PM.
 Navy Pier officially recommends that all visitors even those with tickets to Shakespeare Theater, boats cruises etc. arrive several hours early.
-Guest advisory
+Guest advisory.

 - When the pier closes due to crowd capacity people with advance tickets or official reservations will be directed to a tent located in north Polk Bros Park where they must check in and receive further instructions.

-- Montrose Beach, 4400 N Lake Shore Dr, Montrose Avenue and Lake Shore Drive, (312) 742-5121.
+- Montrose Beach/Montrose Harbor 4400 N Lake Shore Dr, Montrose Avenue and Lake Shore Drive, (312) 742-5121.
 There’s the people beach, dog beach, park area, the pier and the harbor where you can camp out.

 - Diversey Harbor, 2601 N. Cannon Dr., (312) 742-7762.
 Camp out in the grassy knolls along the Lakefront Trail.

-- Theatre on the Lake and new park land at Fullerton, 2401 N. Lake Shore Drive at Fullerton, (312) 742-7994.
+- Theatre on the Lake, 2401 N. Lake Shore Drive at Fullerton, (312) 742-7994.
 Past the northern end of North Avenue Beach on the Lakefront Trail is the theater and it’s grounds.
+Adjacent is 5.8 acres of new park land built on landfill at Fullerton.

 - Ohio Street Beach, 600 N Lake Shore Dr, Ohio Street and Lake Shore Drive,(312) 742-5121.
-This tiny beach faces north but is parallel to Navy Pier.
+This smaller beach faces north but is parallel to Navy Pier.

 - Oak Street Beach, 1000 N Lake Shore Dr, Oak Street and Lake Shore Drive,(312) 742-5121.
-This beach is much larger than Ohio Street you can also camp out in the grassy knolls along the Lakefront Trail north of the beach.
+This beach is much larger than Ohio Street and you can also camp out in the grassy areas along the Lakefront Trail north of the beach.

 - DuSable Harbor, 111 N. Lake Shore Drive, 312-742-3577.
 Set up along the grassy area adjacent to the Lakefront Trail.